ColinKohler/BulletArm/README.md

 - **HouseBuilding2**:

 # Simulators
-- **V-REP Simulator:** Legecy code.
-Might refactor this in the future to use PyREP.
 - **PyBullet Simulator:** Primary simulator.
 - **Numpy Simulator:** Less realistic but much fast.
 Typically used for early prototyping.